-The long term data record for TTD shows an upward trend for a number of contaminants including ammonia, iron, manganese, dissolved magnesium, dissolved calcium, alkalinity and total hardness.
-Concentrations appear to have peaked between 2011 and 2013 and then stabilised or receded during the past few years.
-A spike in at least one sampling point for all of these parameters was evident in 2016.
+The long term data record for TTD and ODS shows an upward trend for a number of contaminants where concentrations appear to have peaked between 2011 and 2013 and then stabilised or receded until 2016 where an increasing trend was observed again.
 The upward trend is likely to have been associated with the onset of anoxic conditions within the landfill from about 2009.
 It is not clear why concentrations have reduced during the last few years, but the results indicate a reduction in either leachate strength or leachate volumes (or both) over that period.
+It is also likely the spikes in concentrations are related to rainfall